igsemenov/Streamer_HPS_DGSEM/streamer_btest_S0/README.md

 - sol.y_fld_axs - 1D array that contains the FV mesh nodes on the axis of symmetry
 - sol.y_lgn_axs - 1D array that contains the Gauss nodes on the axis of symmetry
 - sol.Ne_axs - 1D array that contains the electron density at the nodes of sol.y_fld_axs
-- sol.Ni_axs - 1D array that contains the electron density at the nodes of sol.y_fld_axs
+- sol.Ni_axs - 1D array that contains the ion density at the nodes of sol.y_fld_axs
+- sol.E_axs - 1D array that contains the axial electric field at the nodes of sol.y_lgn_axs